 Kushal is a great example for youngsters – on how to show to an organization that you are a leader irrespective of whether your designation is junior, senior or lead.
 Kushal is also an example of building credibility within an organization.
 It is people like Kushal that makes Moolya’s future look even more awesome.
 Check out what he says

 PS: Can you describe us the production goof up you did and what you learned from that and how it has changed your life?

-What I have learned : There were many things that I learnt from that mistake, but most important was the “Importance of collaborative work”.
-I could have asked one of my team member or any developer or may be any PM or onshore team, but I assumed it and my assumption costed.
+What I have learned: There were many things that I learnt from that mistake, but most important was the “Importance of collaborative work”.
+I could have asked one of my team member or any developer or maybe any PM or onshore team, but I assumed it and my assumption cost.
 Now I don’t assume things, rather I prefer to ask people and make a note of it so that I can use it next time.
-Also if any one else needs it, then those notes can also help them.
-Other than this there are couple of more things which helps me to avoid such mistakes like keeping a list of things that needs to be done, never work on any P1 task when you are in hurry (ta
+Also if anyone else needs it, then those notes can also help them.
+Other than this there are a couple of more things which helps me to avoid such mistakes like keeping a list of things that needs to be done, never work on any P1 task when you are in hurry (ta

 ught by Vipin), never depend on only one mean of conversation (if anyone is not replying to your mail then skype them or call them on there phone), prioritize things so that you can finish up in time.

 PS: What does a typical day in Moolya look like for you?

 KK: My days in Moolya starts with greetings to/from everyone, Tea from our Tea Uncle etc. As the day progresses, my project related work takes over the control.
 The fun part includes the Foosball game, chit chats during evening snacks and the friendly banters among colleagues.

 PS: What is your contribution so far to Moolya and what is the contribution of Moolya to you?